gabynaiman/dynamic_controller/README.md

 # DynamicController

-Simple way to add CRUD actions to Rails controllers
+Simple way to add CRUD actions to Rails controllers.

+Suppoted formats HTML and JSON.

+Tested with Ruby 1.9.3 and Rails 3.2.8.

 ## Installation